 - Secure software development

 - Understanding of the applicable laws, regulations, standards and ethics

 The programme has been developed to provide the learners with the skills and knowledge necessary to operate as Cyber Security professionals.
-The programme starts by providing a solid baseline of computer systems before introducing more complex elements of cyber security, directly informed by research from De Montfort University (DMU).
+The programme starts by providing a solid baseline of computer systems before introducing more complex elements of cyber security, directly informed by research from DMU.